crs4/bbmri-it-school-tutorials/07-tutorial-fair-workflows/RO_crate.md

 ```

+**📝 Note.** In this and in the following steps, if you prefer you can omit
+`-o err.txt` to print the validation output directly to the console.

 Let's break down the output:

 * The first line reports the path of the processed RO-Crate, in this case